Alexander Neibaur

-Alexander Neibaur (January 8, 1808 – December 15, 1883) was the first dentist to practice in Utah and first Jew to join the Latter Day Saint movement.
+Alexander Neibaur (January 8, 1808 – December 15, 1883) was the first dentist to practice in Utah and the first Jew to join the Latter Day Saint movement.
 He was educated for the profession at the University of Berlin and was a skilled dentist before the establishment of dental schools in America.
 He was fluent in 7 languages and as many dialects.

-Early life and career
+Early life

 Neibaur was born in 1808 to Nathan and Rebecca Peretz Neibaur in Ehrenbreitstein, near Koblenz.
 Because that area had been incorporated into France by Napoleon, Neibaur's father served as a surgeon in the Army of France.

 Neibaur was first educated to be a rabbi but concluded to become a surgeon and dentist.
 He received a degree to that end in 1827, before his 20th birthday.
 Neibaur converted to Christianity approximately two years later.
 He moved to Preston, England, in 1830.
-On 15 September 1834, Neibaur married Ellen Breakel, who was from a Church of England family.
+On 15 September 1834, Neibaur married Ellen Breakell, who was from a Church of England family.

-In 1837 he was converted to the Church of Jesus Christ of Latter-day Saints faith after reading the Book of Mormon in three days, but was persuaded to delay his baptism until the following spring that he might be more prepared for the ordinance.
+In 1837, he converted to the faith of the Church of Jesus Christ of Latter-day Saints after reading the Book of Mormon in three days, but was persuaded to delay his baptism until the following spring that he might be more prepared for the ordinance.
 He was baptized into the Church of Jesus Christ of Latter Day Saints on 9 April 1838.

-Career as Dentist and family
+Life and family

-Neibaur arrived in Nauvoo, Illinois on 18 April 1841.
+Neibaur arrived in Nauvoo, Illinois, on 18 April 1841.
 There he established his dental practice and developed a close friendship with Joseph Smith, Jr., whom he helped study German and Hebrew.
-His friendship was close enough that he heard an account of the First Vision which he recorded in his journal.
+His friendship was close enough that he heard an account of the First Vision, which he recorded in his journal.

-In 1846, after Smith's death, Neibaur and his wife remained in Nauvoo later than the first Mormon pioneers because Ellen was pregnant, but joined the second party.
+In 1846, after Smith's death, Neibaur and his wife Ellen remained in Nauvoo later than the first Mormon pioneers because Ellen was pregnant, but joined the second party.
 Neibaur was among the defenders of the city during the Battle of Nauvoo.

+He then went to Winter Quarters, Nebraska, and arrived in the Salt Lake Valley, rejoining with the main body of The Church of Jesus Christ of Latter-day Saints (LDS Church) in 1848.
+In the Utah Territory, he continued the practice of dentistry and was a manufacturer of matches.